PrestaShop/prestashop.github.io/content/news/posts/2023/prestashop-9-min-php-version-will-be-81.md

 As of today, the 12th of May 2023, there are only [two officially supported versions](https://www.php.net/supported-versions.php) of PHP: PHP8.1, which will be supported until November 2023, and PHP8.2, whose support ends on December 2024.
 PHP8.0 has already reached the security support phase, which ends on November 2023.

 Many open source PHP projects have already left PHP8.0 behind.
-For example [Symfony 6](https://symfony.com/releases) and [Drupal 10](https://www.drupal.org/docs/getting-started/system-requirements/php-requirements) minimum PHP version is PHP8.1.0.
+For example, [Symfony 6](https://symfony.com/releases) and [Drupal 10](https://www.drupal.org/docs/getting-started/system-requirements/php-requirements) minimum PHP versions are PHP8.1.0.

 The PHP ecosystem is moving swiftly, and open source projects are taking the pace.